Quest for Camelot (1998)

 Wiki.

 Quest for Camelot (released internationally as The Magic Sword: Quest for Camelot) is a 1998 American animated musical fantasy film produced by Warner Bros.
 Feature Animation and directed by Frederik Du Chau and very loosely based on the 1976 novel The King's Damosel by Vera Chapman.
-It features the voices of Jessalyn Gilsig, Cary Elwes, Gary Oldman, Eric Idle, Don Rickles, Jaleel White, Jane Seymour, Pierce Brosnan, Bronson Pinchot, Gabriel Byrne, John Gielgud (his final film), Frank Welker, and Sarah Rayne.
+It features the voices of Jessalyn Gilsig, Cary Elwes, Gary Oldman, Eric Idle, Don Rickles, Jaleel White, Jane Seymour, Pierce Brosnan, Bronson Pinchot, Gabriel Byrne, John Gielgud (in his final film role), Frank Welker, and Sarah Rayne.
 Andrea Corr, Bryan White, Celine Dion, and Steve Perry perform the singing voices for Gilsig, Elwes, Seymour, and Brosnan.
-The story follows Kayley (Gilsig), the adventurous daughter of a Knight of the Round Table killed by the power-hungry Sir Ruber (Oldman).
-When Ruber's renewed attempt to usurp Camelot from King Arthur (Brosnan) by stealing Excalibur goes awry, Kayley enlists the help of the blind hermit Garrett (Elwes) and a two-headed dragon, Devon and Cornwall (Idle and Rickles), to help her retrieve the sword and save the kingdom.
+The story follows the adventurous Kayley (Gilsig), whose father was a Knight of the Round Table killed by the power-hungry Sir Ruber (Oldman).
+Ruber renews his attempt to usurp Camelot from King Arthur (Brosnan) by stealing Arthur's sword Excalibur, but the plan goes awry.
+Kayley enlists the help of the blind hermit Garrett (Elwes) and a two-headed dragon, Devon and Cornwall (Idle and Rickles), to help her retrieve the sword and save the kingdom.

-In May 1995, the film, initially titled The Quest for the Holy Grail, was announced to be Warner Bros.
-Feature Animation's first project, with Bill Kroyer and Du Chau jointly directing the film.
-The film went into production later that year, but was delayed when animators were reassigned to help finish Space Jam (1996).
-During the interim, the story was heavily re-tooled; among these changes was its central focus on the Holy Grail being replaced with Excalibur.
+Initially titled The Quest for the Holy Grail, the film was announced in May 1995 as Warner Bros.
+Feature Animation's first project.
+Bill Kroyer and Du Chau were tapped to jointly direct the film.
+It began production later that year, but it faced delay when animators were reassigned to help finish Space Jam (1996).
+During the interim, the story was heavily re-tooled, including changing the central focus from the Holy Grail being to Excalibur.
 Creative differences spurred by these alterations resulted in prominent members of the animation and management staff, including Kroyer, leaving the project.
-Due to its troubled production, the film's release was delayed by six months, from November 1997 to May 1998.
-Animation was mostly done in Glendale, California and London, England.
+Due to its troubled production, the film's release was six months later than intended, from November 1997 to May 1998.
+Animation was mostly done in Glendale, California and in London.

 You May Also Like.